binarymist/BinaryMistBlog/content/post/captcha-considerations.md

-tags = ["application-security", "book", "captcha", "css", "cybersecurity", "holistic-info-sec-for-web-developers", "infosec", "javascript", "nodejs", "npm", "security", "software-security", "web-application", "web-security"] title = "Captcha Considerations" math = true summary = """
+tags = ["application-security", "book", "captcha", "css", "cybersecurity", "holistic-info-sec-for-web-developers", "infosec", "javascript", "nodejs", "npm", "security", "software-security", "web-application", "web-security"] title = "Captcha Considerations" math = true

+# Slug is required for counting comments.
+slug = "captcha-considerations"

+summary = """
 Lack of captchas are a risk, but so are captchas themselves...
 """